 Best tech for a virtual party

-Zoom has become the go-to video app for virtual meet up’s this year and that’s mainly because it is fairly intuitive to use, you can chat to lots of people at the same time and it’s free (for a 40-minute meeting anyway.)
-You can download it here on your smartphone or device (although you may find it easier to navigate on a laptop or computer.)
+Zoom has become the go-to video app for virtual meet up’s and that’s mainly because it is fairly intuitive to use, you can chat to lots of people at the same time and it’s free (for a 40-minute meeting anyway.)
+You can download it on your smartphone or device (although you may find it easier to navigate on a laptop or computer.)
 You’ll find helpful video guides on how to use it here.

 Virtual party planning tips

 If you’d like to plan a virtual Christmas get together, make sure you download your app of choice well in advance of when you want to use it and have a practice session with a friend.

 Mastered the technology?
 It’s time to think about making your festive party fun… Don’t forget to add your ideas to your invite, so people know what to expect.

 What’s your party’s vibe?
 Sophisticated soiree?
 Fancy dress?
 And, while you’re at it, why not theme your backdrop too?
 Most video meet up apps will let you change your background, so you can host your party from Santa’s grotto if you want to.

 Go glam and glitter, or elf ears and Santa hats - a dress code will help to make your party feel special.

 From Secret Santa (just takes a bit of prep!) to family friendly quizzes (again a bit of prep and a PowerPoint deck) and Karaoke, the only limit is your imagination.
 Traditional charades or ‘quick draw’ games where you ask people to guess for example, a Christmas film, from a rapid sketch – work well on video.